fleetdm/fleet/articles/fleet-4.15.0.md

 **Available in Fleet Premium**

-![Self-service with Fleet Desktop on macOS, Windows, and Linux](../website/assets/images/articles/) Fleet Desktop is a lightweight application that allows end users to self serve failing policies on their laptop or workstation.
+![Self-service with Fleet Desktop on macOS, Windows, and Linux](../website/assets/images/articles/) Fleet Desktop is a lightweight application that allows end-users to self serve failing policies on their laptop or workstation.

-With Fleet Desktop installed on a host, the end user has access to the list of policies that apply to their laptop, along with the instructions to resolve failing policies.
-The end user can quickly reach this list of policies by selecting the Fleet icon > My device in the menu bar.
+With Fleet Desktop installed on a host, the end-user has access to the list of policies that apply to their laptop, and the instructions to resolve failing policies.
+The end-user can quickly reach this list of policies by selecting the Fleet icon > My device in the menu bar.

 ## Transparency with Fleet Desktop on macOS, Windows, and Linux
 **Available in Fleet Free & Fleet Premium**

 ![Transparency with Fleet Desktop on macOS, Windows, and Linux](../website/assets/images/articles/)

-Fleet Desktop also allows end users to see what information, about their laptop or workstation, their organization has access to.
+Fleet Desktop also allows end-users to see what information about their laptop or workstation, is accessible to their organization.

-With Fleet Desktop installed on a host, the end user has the ability to navigate to the Transparency page on fleetdm.com.
+With Fleet Desktop installed on a host, the end-user can navigate to the Transparency page on fleetdm.com.
 This page includes resources on what personal information Fleet and osquery can see.
-The end user can quickly reach the Transparency page by selecting the Fleet icon > Transparency in the menu bar.
+The end-user can quickly reach the Transparency page by selecting the Fleet icon > Transparency in the menu bar.

-The end user also has access to information about their laptop's disk space, memory, last restarted time, installed software, and more.
-The end user can quickly reach this information by selecting the Fleet icon in their menu bar and selecting **My device**.
+The end-user also has access to information about their laptop's disk space, memory, last restarted time, installed software, and more.
+The end-user can quickly reach this information by selecting the Fleet icon in their menu bar and selecting **My device**.

 ## Zendesk integration
 **Available in Fleet Free & Fleet Premium**